 Standard and Process

-See the specific requirements in the Software Development Standard in the University's Policy library.
+See the specific requirements in the Software Development Standard in the University's Policy Library.
 The following supplements the requirements in University policy.

-Software consists of instructions and code that use programming languages in the application (e.g., end-user application, script to automate a production task).
+The software consists of instructions and code that use programming languages in the application (e.g., end-user application, script to automate a production task).

 Software development should use industry best standards and include security controls in all phases of the software development life cycle (SDLC).

 In this phase, use the SDLC process for the unit to document the security requirements for the software.
 This includes documenting the types of data that will be stored or processed by the software.

 Design the software to include applicable security controls.
 Security controls include and are not limited to: